cbmmd42/HuntTheWampusCh17ex12/README.md

 	5th run 'IGameTests.exe'
 	6th make changes to IGameTests.cpp and save
 	7th run make again from the current directory

+(UPDATE) I am no longer using cygwin to develope my program.
+I am using a windows linux subsystem running umbuntu.

 general plan